AdaCore/spark2014/lrm/source/introduction.rst

 - Support for specifying and verifying properties of secure systems shall be improved.

+- |SPARK| shall support the analysis of volatile variables, typically external inputs or outputs.

 - |SPARK| shall support provision of "formal analysis" as defined by DO-333, which states "an analysis method can only be regarded as formal analysis if its determination of property is sound.
 Sound analysis means